Freihaut/Freihaut_Goeritz-2021-Study_Files-Mouse/Experimental_Apps/labstudy-19/README.md

 We used Firebase as a backend to save the data and host the app (https://firebase.google.com/).

-As an additional libary Bulma CSS framework was used (https://bulma.io/).
+As an additional libary the Bulma CSS framework was used (https://bulma.io/).

 The following is the original Readme documentation when creating a React App project:
 </br>
+##

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).